-- A. Fourteen (14) days prior to start of testing, provide a list to the Owner of test equipment make, model numbers and calibration dates that will be used. - B. The following equipment shall be available on site for the entire test period through final system testing: - 1.
+- A. Thirty days prior to the start of testing, provide a list to the Owner of test equipment make, model numbers and calibration dates that will be used. - B. The following equipment shall be available on site for the entire test period through final system testing: - 1.
 Sound Level Meter: ANSI S1.4-1971 Type S1A with digital or analog display.
 Meter to provide ranges of 40 to 120 dBA. - 2.
 Pink Noise Source Equal energy per octave bandwidth 20 Hz to 20,000 Hz, ±1 dB (long-term average) at 0 dBm output.
 Stability: ±2 dB per day. - 3.
-Dual-trace oscilloscope 100 MHz bandwidth, 1 mV/cm sensitivity.

-- 4. Impedance Meter Capable of testing audio lines at three frequencies, minimum, between 250 Hz and 5k Hz.
+Dual-trace oscilloscope 100 MHz bandwidth, 1 mV/cm sensitivity. - 4.
+Impedance Meter Capable of testing audio lines at three frequencies, minimum, between 250 Hz and 5k Hz.
 Measurement Range: 1 ohm to 100 kohms. - 5.
 Audio Oscillator: bandwidth 20 Hz to 20k Hz ±.5 dB at 0 dBm output.
 Output to be balanced.
 Oscillator to include adjustable output level over the range from -30 dBu to +10 dBu. - 6.
 Multimeter Measurement range, DC to 20k Hz, 100 mV to 300 V, 10 ma to 10 A, dB. - 7.
 NTSC Test generator - 8.
 Real time analyzer with LED or CRT display.
 The unit shall meet the filter requirements of ANSI S1.11 Class III for one third octave filters. - 9.
-Video (analog) test generator capable of generating signal up to 1920 x 1200 with audio. - 10.
-Video (digital) test generator capable of generating signal up to 1920 x 1200 with audio. - 11.
-Ladders and scaffolding necessary to inspect elevated equipment, junction boxes, etc. - C. Provide three portable VHF or UHF business band radios for use during acceptance testing with transmission range sufficient to cover entire project.
-Include rechargeable batteries and recharger along with holster for wearing on belt.
-Radios to be available for duration of testing process, including any follow-up visits required prior to final acceptance.
-Coordinate frequencies with Owner.
+Video (analog) test generator capable of generating signals up to 1920 x 1200 with audio. - 10.
+Video (digital) test generator capable of generating signals up to 1920 x 1200 with audio. - 11.
+Ladders and scaffolding necessary to inspect elevated equipment, junction boxes, etc. - C. Provide three portable VHF or UHF business band radios for use during acceptance testing with transmission range sufficient to cover the entire project.
+Include rechargeable batteries and recharger along with a holster for wearing on the belt.
+Radios to be available for the duration of the testing process, including any follow-up visits required prior to final acceptance.

-7.11 INSTRUCTION OF OWNER PERSONNEL
+3.11 INSTRUCTION OF OWNER PERSONNEL

-- A. Provide 8 hours instruction to Owner designated personnel focusing on the use, operation, and maintenance of the systems, by an instructor fully knowledgeable and qualified in system operation.
+- A. Provide 8 hours instruction to Owner designated personnel focusing on the use, operation, and maintenance of the systems, scheduled as a minimum of two separate sessions, by an instructor fully knowledgeable and qualified in system operation.
 The System Reference Manuals should be complete and on site at the time of this instruction.
-Coordinate schedule of demonstration with Owner's Representative. - B. Video record all training sessions and compile a training video to be provided to the Owner electronically. - C. Provide sign in sheet to document the attendee's presence. - D. If Contractor is not properly equipped to conduct Owner training on particular equipment, arrange for factory representatives of the equipment to be present to provide training at no additional cost to the Owner. - E. Provide on-site event support for up to four (4) events, chosen at the discretion of the Owner, by a technician fully knowledgeable and qualified in sound system operation, programming, and troubleshooting.
-Event support should include all travel and expenses.
-Event support may NOT be on consecutive days and will be at the discretion of the Owner.
-Owner has the discretion to use all, part, or none of these event support days.
-Event support days will be billed only as they occur, and are nomay elect to use none
+Coordinate schedule of demonstration with Owner's Representative. - B. Video record all training sessions and compile a training video to be provided to the Owner electronically. - C. Provide a sign in sheet to document the attendee's presence. - D. If the Vendor is not properly equipped to conduct Owner training on particular equipment, arrange for factory representatives of the equipment to be present to provide training at no additional cost to the Owner.